 - G.I.
 Joe: A Real American Hero (Marvel): When Snake Eyes returns home from Vietnam, he arrives at the airport, but his family is not there to greet him.
 Several other soldiers are met by their families, drawn colorfully and larger than life, while Snake Eyes seems to shrink.

-- Robin Series: Prior to Tim's eventual adoption by Bruce Wayne, the fact that Jack Drake was incredibly neglectful was highlighted by Tim's wistfulness about his friends' families on several occasions.
+- Robin (1993): Prior to Tim Drake's eventual adoption by Bruce Wayne, the fact that Jack Drake was incredibly neglectful was highlighted by Tim's wistfulness about his friends' families on several occasions.